faisalrabb/crypto-bot/README.md

 This bot will be deployed with CAD$100 worth of BTC, and its performance metrics will be monitored and made publicly available.

-When testing is concluded and the bot is deployed on an AWS EC2 instance, a link will be provided where this data will be available for my configuration.
+When testing is concluded and the bot is deployed on an AWS EC2 instance, the portfolio_value.csv file will be uploaded daily with data for my configuration.

 Please note that this is not a high-frequency trading bot and so performance should be evaluated on a longer-term basis.